Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Reports.md

 ## IaaS Usage and Limits page

-This tab allows to identify the usage of any Compute, Storage and Networking Azure resource and validate the limits for each region and subscription.
+This tab allows you to identify the usage of any Compute, Storage and Networking Azure resource and validate the limits for each region and subscription.

 You can filter the information by: